p2401kumar/IPC360_support/README.md

 # IPC360_support

 Support scripts that allows Security-cam recordings to be automatically pushed on to Google Drive.
+This script usually runs on Rasberry-PI.
 Steps:
 <br/>
 1. Paste the rtsp link in scripts